New York State Route 878: Designation history

 From circa 1959 until 1970, the I-878 designation was used for a section of what is now I-278 (Bruckner Expressway) between Sheridan Boulevard (formerly the Sheridan Expressway) and the Cross Bronx Expressway (I-95) in the Bronx.
 I-278 was routed north on the Sheridan, while its present route was taken by I-878.
 At that time, the northwest piece of present NY 878 was to be part of I-78, which would have continued from the Holland Tunnel along the Lower Manhattan Expressway, Williamsburg Bridge and Bushwick Expressway to reach the Nassau Expressway at Cross Bay Boulevard.
 Northeast of Kennedy Airport, I-78 was to turn north onto the Clearview Expressway, using the Throgs Neck Bridge and Cross Bronx Expressway to end at the Bruckner Interchange.

 The one-way eastbound section of the Nassau Expressway from Cross Bay Boulevard to the Van Wyck Expressway was built in 1967, when the highway was still part of I-78.
 I-78 through New York City was canceled in March 1971.
-Effective January 1, 1970, the year before, the Nassau Expressway and unbuilt Cross Brooklyn Expressway, stretching from I-278 at the Verrazano-Narrows Bridge east to the Atlantic Beach Bridge, was officially designated I-878 by the NYSDOT.
+Effective January 1, 1970, the year before, the Nassau Expressway and unbuilt Cross Brooklyn Expressway, stretching from I-278 at the Verrazzano-Narrows Bridge east to the Atlantic Beach Bridge, was officially designated I-878 by the NYSDOT.
 The Nassau Expressway was redesignated as NY 878 by 1991.

 Until 2005, the southern terminus of the southern portion of NY 878 was at Meadow Causeway.
 At the time, the portion of the Nassau Expressway from Meadow Causeway to the Seagirt Boulevard interchange was maintained by Nassau County while the section between the Seagirt Boulevard interchange and the Atlantic Beach Bridge toll barrier was maintained by the NYSDOT as NY 900V, a 0.25 mi long reference route.
 In 2005, NY 878 was extended south to its present terminus at the Atlantic Beach Bridge toll barrier, resulting in an overlap with NY 900V.
 The NY 900V designation, now redundant to NY 878, was removed by October 2007.

-Major intersections
+Exit list

 Exit numbers on NY 878's northern segment are only posted in the eastbound direction.
 There are no exit numbers for the westbound lanes.